-2.5 CRT INTERFACE
+2.6 CRT INTERFACE

-Ball Pin Name Type Active Description U3 HYSNC (CSYNC) Out Both CRT Horizontal Sync (polarity is programmable) or "Composite Sync" for support of various external NTSC/PAL encoder chips.
-V2 VSYNC Out Both CRT Vertical Sync (polarity is programmable).
-Y3 RED Out Analog CRT analog video outputs from the internal color palette DAC.
-V4 GREEN Out Analog The DAC is designed for a $37.5-\Omega$ equivalent load on each pin W3 BLUE Out Analog (e.g.; a 75- Ω resistor on the board in parallel with the 75- Ω CRT load).
-W2 RSET In n/a Set point control for the internal color DAC.
-A $560-\Omega$ 1% resistor is required between RSET and AGND.
-The 68554 provides a constant voltage of approximately 1.2 V from an internal reference source (not affected by 3 V AVCC).
-The current drawn by the resistor is mirrored and amplified to establish the full-scale currents for the RED, GREEN and BLUE outputs.
+Ball Pin Name Туре Active Description U3 HYSNC (CSYNC) OUT Both CRT Horizontal Sync (polarity is programmable) or "Composite Sync" for support of various external NTSC / PAL encoder chips.
+V2 VSYNC OUT Both CRT Vertical Sync (polarity is programmable).
+Y3 RED OUT High CRT analog video outputs from the internal color palette DAC.
+V4 GREEN OUT OUT High The DAC is designed for a 37.5 $\Omega$ equivalent load on each pi (e.g. 75 $\Omega$ resistor on the board, in parallel with the 75 $\Omega$ CR' W3 BLUE High load) W2 RSET In N/A Set point resistor for the internal color palette DAC.
+A 560 $\Omega$ 1% resistor is required between RSET and AGND.
 V3 GPIO2 (DDDA) I/O High General purpose I/O, suitable for use as DDC data.
-U4 GPIO3 (DDCK) I/O High General purpose I/O, suitable for use as DDC clock. - These two pins are functionally suitable for a DDC interface between the 68554 and a CRT monitor.
-Buffering is recommended for ESD protection.
+U4 GPIO3 (DDCK) I/O High General purpose I/O, suitable for use as DDC Clock.
+These two pins are functionally suitable for a DDC interface between the 65554 and a CRT monitor.

-Note: HSYNC, VSYNC, GPIO2 and GPIO3 are powered by CVCC and GND.
+Note: HSYNC, VSYNC, GPIO2, and GPIO3 are powered by CVCC and GND.
 RED, GREEN, BLUE, and RSET are powered by AVCC and AGND.